jiangsy36/Macro_detection/README.md

 ## SNRfermi-online.py

-The sensitivity curve of TianQin, LISA and Taiji on Fermi-ball DM.
+The sensitivity curves of TianQin, LISA and Taiji on Fermi-ball DM.

 ## Fisher-online.py